- Portable Games

 In 2004, the Italian terrorist organization Il Veltro launched a bioterrorism attack on the Mediterranean floating city of Terragrigia using the new t-Abyss virus.
 At the behest of the European Union, the BSAA was called in to support the FBC (Federal Bioterrorism Commission) in resolving the incident, but only director O'Brian was allowed to participate.
 He objected to the FBC's decision to use the Regia SOLIS (Solar Integrated System), a solar satellite supplying power to the city, as a means to scorch the city and eradicate the virus, but he had no authority over the decision.

 In 2005, O'Brian colluded with FBC agent Raymond Vester in orchestrating a false revival of Veltro to unravel the true actions of FBC Commissioner Morgan Lansdale during the Terragrigia Panic.
-Aware there was a mole in the BSAA reporting directly to Lansdale, several BSAA agents unknowingly took part in O'Brian's operation to filter out the mole.
+Aware there was a mole in the BSAA reporting directly to Lansdale, several BSAA agents unknowingly took part in O'Brian's operation to expose the mole.
 During the mission, the BSAA's London headquarters was raided by the FBC and O'Brian was placed under arrest.
-However, due to the actions of Chris Redfield and Jill Valentine, video evidence showing Lansdale's collusion with Veltro leader Jack Norman was secured.
-Lansdale was immediately arrested.
+However, due to the actions of Chris Redfield and Jill Valentine, video evidence showing Lansdale's collusion with Veltro leader Jack Norman was secured and he was immediately arrested by his own agents.

-After the 2005 arrest of Morgan Lansdale, director O'Brian took responsibility for his actions in the incident and stepped down from his post to become an adviser to the BSAA.
-The FBC was dissolved and the BSAA was overhauled and integreated with the FBC's former agents and resources.
+After the 2005 arrest of Morgan Lansdale, director O'Brian took responsibility for his actions in the incident and stepped down from his post to become an author and adviser to the BSAA.
+The FBC was dissolved and its former agents and resources were integrated into the BSAA.

-It was formally reformed by the United Nations as a U.N.-controlled special operations unit making it a public organization and ensuring its acceptance by the member states.
+It was formally reformed by the United Nations as a U.N.-controlled special operations unit, making it a public organization and ensuring the acceptance of member states.
 However, only 70% of the member states allowed the BSAA to operate on their soil while the remainder only allowed the BSAA to do so on a conditional basis.
 This incarnation of the BSAA was established with these in mind and units were kept at numerous locations throughout the globe.
-The BSAA continued to receive most of its funding from the Federation of Pharmaceutical Companies and its member companies.

-One major sponsor of the BSAA was the TRICELL Pharmaceutical Division, the largest pharmaceutical company in the world following the bankruptcy of Umbrella and its purchase of the WilPharma Corporation.
+One major sponsor of the BSAA was TRICELL, the largest pharmaceutical company in the world following the bankruptcy of Umbrella and its purchase of the WilPharma Corporation.
 It was also a trustee corporation and contributor at the time of the BSAA's initial formation.
-The company was extremely influential in putting pressure on the BSAA headquarters if any incidents arose which weren't in TRICELL's best interest.
+The company was extremely influential in putting pressure on the BSAA headquarters if any incidents arose which weren't in TRICELL'sinterest.
 The nature of its funding was publicly well-known, and despite its private sponsors, the BSAA remained a public organization with international staff.

 While this relationship was the target of much criticism, the federation's funding removed the financial burden from participatory nations and as such removed any motivation to change the situation and incur unwanted expenses.
 As for the federation, their sponsorship acted as a much needed industry-wide public relations service after the damage to its public image caused by Umbrella.
 This partnership was beneficial to all parties involved.